tinymce/tinymce-docs/advanced/creating-a-skin.md

 ### Overview

 Navigate to `modules/oxide/src/less/skins/`.
 There are two folders in this location:
 * `/ui` - which is the skins for the editor.
 The important file here is `skin.less`.
 * `/content` - which is the skins for the content within the editor.

-The folder `modules/oxide/src/less/theme/` contains the less files.
-At the top of most files you find the available variables that defines the default colors, margins, fonts etc (variables are the strings that starts with an at-character, for example `@background-color`). *Do not edit these files*, instead use them as a reference when creating your skin.
-Two common files you likely will start with are the global variables: `modules/oxide/src/less/theme/globals/global-variables.less` and the toolbar buttons: `modules/oxide/src/less/theme/components/toolbar-button/toolbar-button.less`.
+The folder `modules/oxide/src/less/theme/` contains the Less files.
+At the top of most files you'll find the available variables that defines the default colors, margins, fonts etc (variables are the strings that starts with an at-character, for example `@background-color`). *Do not edit these files*, instead use them as a reference when creating your skin.
+We recommend starting with the two files containing global variables: `modules/oxide/src/less/theme/globals/global-variables.less` and the toolbar buttons: `modules/oxide/src/less/theme/components/toolbar-button/toolbar-button.less`.

 The general workflow is that you look inside the less files within the theme folder and copy the variables you like to change into your skin's `skin.less` file.